bluehands/Funicular-Switch/README.md

 ![BuildStatus](https://bluehands.visualstudio.com/bluehands%20Funicular%20Switch/_apis/build/status/bluehandsFunicularSwitch-CI?branchName=master)
 ![Try_.NET Enabled](https://img.shields.io/badge/Try_.NET-Enabled-501078.svg)

-Funicular-Switch is a lightweight C# railway oriented programming pattern oriented on F#'s result types.
+Funicular-Switch is a lightweight C# port of F#'s result and option types.

-By using Funicular-Switch Result we can achieve the following benefits:
+By using Funicular-Switch we can achieve the following benefits:

+- Focus on the 'happy path', but collect all error information.
+- Be more explicit in what our methods return.
 - Avoid deep nesting.
 - Avoid null checks, use Result or Option instead.
 - Comfortably write async code pipelines.
-- Ensure async is used properly.
-- Easily combine async with synchronous code.
-- Wrap third party library exceptions into results.
+- Wrap third party library exceptions / return values into results at the code level were we really understand what is happening.
-- Avoid throwing exceptions.
-Instead create a Result.Error of a specific type with a specific message.

-Funicular-Switch contains two solutions for this approach: **Result** and **Option**.

 ## Getting Started

-### Prerequisites

-- Install the latest version of [NuGet.exe](https://www.nuget.org/)
-- Install Visual Studio 2019 (optional)

-### Installing
+### Package

 [NuGet: FunicularSwitch](https://www.nuget.org/packages/FunicularSwitch/)